 (1) Applicability.
-This rule applies to loading events at any location within the Portland ozone air quality maintenance area when gasoline is placed into a marine tank vessel cargo tank; or where any liquid is placed into a marine tank vessel cargo tank that had previously held gasoline.
+This rule applies to loading events at any location within the Portland ozone air quality maintenance area when a liquid product identified in subsection (a) or (b), as applicable, is placed into a marine tank vessel cargo tank; or where any liquid is placed into a marine tank vessel cargo tank that had previously held a liquid product identified in subsection (a) or (b), as applicable.
 The owner or operator of each marine terminal and marine tank vessel is responsible for and must comply with this rule.

+(a) Prior to July 1, 2018, liquid product means gasoline;

+(b) On and after July 1, 2018, liquid product means all of the following:

+(A) Gasoline;

+(B) Any other volatile organic liquid with a Reid vapor pressure of 27.6 kPa (4.0 psi) or more; and

+(C) Any other organic liquid if the liquid is purposely heated, the liquid temperature is 110 degrees Fahrenheit or more at the time of loading, and the liquid has a Reid vapor pressure of 20.7 kPa (3.0 psi) or more.

 (2) Exemptions.
 The following activities are exempt from the marine vapor control emission limits of this rule: